 We've always prided ourselves on guiding Chicagoans to the top food and drink experiences in town, from greasy spoons and fancy-pants hot spots to PBR-slinging dive bars.
-Now, we're uniting the best of the city under one roof at Time Out Market Chicago (916 W Fulton Market), opening later this year in the heart of the West Loop.
-The 50,000-square-foot, three-floor destination is home to 18 of the best restaurants in Chicago, plus three bars, a demo kitchen, a hip event calendar and a rooftop terrace with sweeping vistas.
+Now, we're uniting the best of the city under one roof at Time Out Market Chicago (916 W Fulton Market).
+The 50,000-square-foot, three-floor destination is home to 19 of the best restaurants in Chicago, plus three bars, a demo kitchen, a hip event calendar and a rooftop terrace with sweeping vistas.

 The idea for Time Out Market was born almost 4,000 miles away, in Lisbon, where our editors gathered the city's top restaurants into one massive venue.
-The food-filled epicenter has since become the city's most visited attraction, and in the past year alone, we've opened Time Out Markets in Miami, New York and Boston.
-(Just in case you thought we were slacking, we've got one landing in Montreal, too.)
-Read on for a taste of what's to come when Time Out Market Chicago opens its doors later this year.
-We hope you're hungry, Chicago!
+The food-filled epicenter has since become the city's most visited attraction, and in the past year alone, we've opened Time Out Markets in Miami, New York, Boston and Montreal.
+Read on for a taste of what you can enjoy at Time Out Market Chicago, open now in the West Loop.

 Here’s why you’ll love Time Out Market Chicago